Estimated reading time: 16 minutes

 30) Omio – Formerly GoEuro, Omio has a platform for comparing the prices of flights, trains, and buses across Europe.
 Yes, the travel industry is slow right now, but once the hard part of corona passes us, people are going to travel with a vengeance.
 Omio is here to stay and they’re hiring people in Berlin.
 While their current openings are limited, they’re decent folks and I’ve collaborated with them in the past (see my writeup about their app.
 I can only recommend adding them to your watch list, especially as travel picks up again.

 As mentioned above, this list started as a top ten and will be frequently updated – we’re now at 25 featured companies.
-Check back here often as we continue to expand this list.
+Check back here often as this list grows.

 Are we missing any of the big players?
 Any of the smaller ones?
 Drop us a comment below and we’ll be sure to add your suggestions.